evnbr/bindery/README.md

 - `npm run-script lint` - ESLint using the [Airbnb style guide](https://github.com/airbnb/javascript)
 - `npm run-script test` - Runs Jest

-Note that the pagination code in Bindery is inherently slow.
+Note that the pagination code in Bindery is inherently fairly slow.
 Each step of pagination involves making a change, letting the browser recompute layout, measuring the new layout, and then making another change.
 This is the very definition of ['layout thrashing'](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing),